 With a short presentation, George led participants to explore what kind of flying they are interested in, sharing his own experience and that of other members.
-Mark Sturm provided the nuts and bolts of what it takes to get a private pilot certificate, sharing from a flight instructor perspective.
+Mark Sturm provided the nuts and bolts of what it takes to get a private pilot certificate, obscript from a flight instructor per tificate, sharing from a flight instructor perspective.